 This page describes concepts related to Google Cloud VPN.
-Creating a VPN describes the steps to create an virtual private network (VPN).
+Creating a VPN describes the steps to create a virtual private network (VPN).

-Google Cloud VPN securely connects your existing network to your Google Cloud Platform (GCP) network through an IPsec VPN connection.
+Google Cloud VPN securely connects your on-premises network to your Google Cloud Platform (GCP) Virtual Private Cloud (VPC) network through an IPsec VPN connection.
 Traffic traveling between the two networks is encrypted by one VPN gateway, then decrypted by the other VPN gateway.
 This protects your data as it travels over the Internet.

 - Cloud VPN provides an SLA of 99.9% service availability.

 - Cloud VPN supports site-to-site VPN.
 You can have multiple tunnels to a single VPN gateway.

 - Cloud VPN supports both static routes and dynamic routes (via Cloud Router) for managing traffic between your instances and your existing infrastructure.

 - Cloud VPN supports both IKEv1 and IKEv2 using a shared secret (IKE pre-shared key).

 - Cloud VPN uses ESP in Tunnel mode with authentication.
 Cloud VPN does not support AH or ESP in Transport mode.

 You can use Cloud VPN to connect two different VPC networks or regions.

 Cloud VPN only supports IPsec gateway-to-gateway scenarios.
 You must have a dedicated physical or virtual IPsec VPN gateway on the client side.
 Cloud VPN does not currently support client-to-gateway (road warrior) scenarios.
 In other words, it doesn't work with client software on a laptop, only with full IPsec VPN gateway software.
 Cloud VPN does not support VPN technologies other than IPsec.